 Here are some signs of aging that are normal and expected, as one gets older:

-- Skin changes.
 Skin tends to lose collagen as one ages.
-This increases the signs of wrinkles and the skin begins to develop decreased turgor and an increase in red and brown spots, especially on sun-exposed areas.
-Some of
+This increases the signs of wrinkles, and the skin begins to develop decreased turgor and an increase in red and brown spots, especially on sun-exposed areas.

 Keep in mind that not all of the above will occur in everyone, there are people in their 60s and 70s that are in optimal health and are strong, virile, energetic and disease free.
 Typically, these people took great care in making healthy lifestyle choices, like diet and exercise along with preventative medical care.